 EXCESS CALORIES IN CHEEZ ITS

 When considering whether to feed your dog Cheez-Its, it’s important to understand the calories they contain.
 Cheez-Its are calorie-dense snacks that, while enjoyable, should not be a regular part of your dog’s diet.
 These high-calorie foods can easily lead to weight gain if consumed too often, especially if your dog does not get adequate exercise to burn off the extra calories.
+Even though sugar-free Jell-O may seem like a lower-calorie alternative, it poses its own risks due to artificial sweeteners.
 Here are some key points to keep in mind:

 In summary, while giving your dog an occasional Cheez-It may not cause harm, moderation is key to maintaining their overall health.